Peter the Hermit: Constantinople

-To Jerusalem
+Jerusalem

-Peter the Hermit shows the crusaders the way to Jerusalem.
-French illumination, c.
+Peter the Hermit shows the crusaders the way to Jerusalem, French illumination, c.
 1270.

 When the princes arrived, Peter joined their ranks as a member of the council in May 1097, and with the little following which remained they marched together through Asia Minor to Jerusalem.
 While his "paupers" never regained the numbers prior to the Battle of Civetot, his ranks were increasingly replenished with disarmed, injured, or bankrupted crusaders.
 Nonetheless, aside from a few rousing speeches to motivate the Crusaders, he played a subordinate part in the remaining history of the First Crusade which at this point clearly settled on a military campaign as the means to secure the pilgrimage routes and holy sites in Palestine.

-Peter appears, at the beginning of 1098, as attempting to escape from the privations of the siege of Antioch—showing himself, as Guibert of Nogent says, a "fallen star."
+Peter appears, at the beginning of 1098, as attempting to escape from the privations of the siege of Antioch—showing himself, as Guibert of Nogent says, a "fallen star".
 Guibert and other sources go on to write that Peter was responsible for the speech before the half-starved and dead Crusaders which motivated their sally from the gates of Antioch and their subsequent victory over the overwhelmingly superior Muslim army besieging the city.
 Thus, having recovered his stature, in the middle of the year he was sent by the princes to invite Kerbogha to settle all differences via a duel, which the emir subsequently declined.

 In 1099 Peter appears as the treasurer of the alms at the siege of Arqa, and as leader of the supplicatory processions around the walls of Jerusalem before it fell, and later within Jerusalem which preceded the Crusaders' surprising victory at the Battle of Ascalon (August).
 At the end of 1099, Peter went to Latakia, and sailed thence for the West.
 From this time he disappears from the historical record.
 Albert of Aix records that he died in 1131, as prior of a church of the Holy Sepulchre which he had founded in France.

 Role in preaching the First Crusade

 Albert of Aix in his Historia Hierosolymitanae Expeditionis claims that Peter the Hermit was the true author and originator of the First Crusade.
 This story later appears in the pages of William of Tyre, which indicates that even a few generations after the crusade, the descendants of the crusaders believed Peter was its originator.
-This myth was dismissed by modern historians beginning with Heinrich von Sybel.'
+This myth was dismissed by modern historians beginning with Heinrich von Sybel.
 Various historical sources also recount that during an early visit to Jerusalem sometime before 1096, Jesus appeared to Peter the Hermit in the Church of the Holy Sepulchre, and bade him preach the crusade.

 The origins of these legend is a matter of some interest.
 Von Sybel suggested that in the camp of the paupers (which existed side by side with that of the knights, and grew increasingly large as the crusade took a heavier toll on the purses of the crusaders) some idolization of Peter the Hermit had already begun, parallel to the similar glorification of Godfrey of Bouillon by the Lorrainers.